 Becoming Semi vegetarian

 A gradual cutback in meat consumption can be accomplished by keeping track of how much meat you consume per day.
-Reduce meat consumption slowly until you have tapered off to about four ounces a day.

 Try new vegetarian foods at each meal, and keep track of your likes and dislikes.
 Adding more fruit to your meals can increase the variety of your diet as well3.